 Web Workers Architecture & Communication

-Architectural blueprint for isolating heavy computation from the UI thread.
-This guide establishes explicit communication channels and enforces thread-boundary safety in production JavaScript environments.
+An architectural reference for isolating heavy computation from the UI thread.
+This guide establishes explicit communication channels and enforces thread-boundary safety in production JavaScript environments โ for frontend engineers who need the main thread free for layout, paint, and input while real work happens elsewhere.

 Core Architecture & Thread Boundaries